Matchstick Puzzles

 How to solve matchstick puzzles?
 It is clear that in each specific case the approach differs, but there are still general recommendations.
 The hint is often contained in the problem’s objective itself, so you need to read it very carefully.
 Analyze whether there is a “double bottom” or a catch in it.
 Prepare for the fact that the solution is not trivial - otherwise the task would not be called a puzzle.
 Often you need to move 1 matchstick to get one or another figure or a certain number of figures.
 Don't forget: several small shapes (for example, squares) can make up a large one.
 Take your time.
 Don't focus on getting through the exercise quickly.
 Consider your options carefully.

-As a pleasant bonus, we would like to draw your attention to 7 interesting facts about matchstick production:- a match that ends up in sea water will decompose within six months;
+As a pleasant bonus, we would like to draw your attention to 7 interesting facts about matchstick production:

 - the best material for making matches is aspen;